 You will need to provide documentation to verify your identity, wages and the actual occurrence of identity theft.

-You will be required to submit ALL five of the following forms of documentation, along with an explanation letter detailing your identity theft issue:
+You will be required to submit ALL four of the following forms of documentation, along with an explanation letter detailing your identity theft issue:

 - A copy of a valid Federal or State issued photo identification such as:

 - State driver's license or State identification card

 - U.S. Military ID card